lurgh/infinitive-jkp717/README.md

 ```
 $ MQTTPASS=passwd infinitive ... --mqtt tcp://username@mqtt-broker-host:1883
 ```
-password and username are optional, as needed by MQTT broker.
+password and username are optional, as needed by your MQTT broker.
 Password is passed in the environment so as not to be visible in "ps" etc.

 See below for MQTT schema.